What are the new rules for landlords?

 Electrical Safety Standards

 From 1st July 2020, landlords in England are required to have the electrical installations in their rental properties inspected and tested by a qualified electrician every five years.
-The inspection report must be provided to tenants within 28 days of the inspection and a copy must be kept by the landlord.
-With the five year cycle ending in 2025, it’s important to get booked in as early as possible to avoid missed deadlines.
+The inspection report must be provided to tenants within 28 days of the inspection, and a copy must be kept by the landlord.
+With the five-year cycle having ended in 2025, it’s important to get booked in as early as possible to avoid missed deadlines.

 Gas Safety Regulations